 You must also be active in clinical practice, be registered with the GMC or GDC, have a strong interest in medical education and be actively involved in teaching medical students and/or trainees.

 - How to apply

-We recommend you apply as early as possible to avoid disappointment as places can fill quickly.
-There are a limited number of places available and we reserve the right to close applications when the course is full.
+We recommend that you apply as early as possible.
+We reserve the right to close applications when the course is full.